JMHenri/jekyll-now/_posts/2018-5-6-User-Controlled-Database.md

 ##### Password Resets
 Password resets are user-authenticated.
 If your database-server handles the emails, users never even need to interact with your web-server.

-However, this is stupid, you'll end up with email reset links that go to funny places, and people won't trust it.
+This is a great starting point, but ultimately a bad idea.
+You'll end up with email reset links that go to funny places, and people won't trust it.
 On top of that, your database-server shouldn't have any ports accessible to the internet.

-But this is fine.
-We've sort of forgotten this, but by sending out reset links, users can Authenticates, AND authorize their own password resets.
-The authorization cryptography is already handled in the default logic of a password reset.
+This is fine.
+We've sort of forgotten this, but by sending out reset links, users can authenticate, AND authorize their own password resets.
+The authorization and authentication cryptography is already handled in the default logic of a password reset.

 The database-server can send out a reset link using the web-server as a proxy.
-The database-server can received authorization and authentication by using the web-server as a reverse proxy.
+The database-server can receive authorization and authentication by using the web-server as a reverse proxy to retreive the key.

+The data must remain encrypted so that the web-server cannot read it.
+This is a big weak point, because setting up the routing adds confusion and complexity to small architectures.

 ##### Email Resets